mikeCenters/Baby-Affinity/README.md

 - Name Picker View: On appear/Task is inconsistent with loading 10 names on initial launch.

-- Top names sometimes loads out of order when launched.
-    - Switching names back and forth will resolve the issue.
 - Favorite Animation - Expandable Names View is where the error begins.
 Subviews work.
 - Search and Add Names
 - Add Tags to create categories.